-As of March 31, 2024, our portfolio consisted of gross investment in real estate of \$1.4 billion, with an aggregate of 4.8 million leasable square feet and an aggregate \$110.5 million of annualized base rent.
+As of March 31, 2025, we had gross investments of approximately \$1.5 billion in real estate properties, consisting of 191 buildings with an aggregate of approximately 4.9 million leasable square feet and approximately \$113 million of annualized base rent.
+This data does not include amounts for properties held in our unconsolidated joint venture.